mendix/docs/content/en/docs/developerportal/operate/metrics.md

 {{< figure src="/attachments/developerportal/operate/metrics/app-disk-usage-pct.png" >}}

-This graph should be interpreted in combination with other graphs.
-See [Combining Information](#combine-info), above.
+Interpret this graph in combination with other graphs.
+For more information, see [Combining Information](#combine-info), above.

 The disk usage graph shows only the disk usage inside the container.
 This is usually only relevant if your application creates a lot of temporary files in `/tmp`.
 This value is not the same as the file document storage.

 ### 4.10 Application Number of Files{#Trends-appnumberoffiles}

-The **Application Number of Files** graph shows the number of files created by entities which are based on `FileDocument` generalizations, that are stored in S3 file storage.
+The **Application Number of Files** graph shows the number of files created by entities that are based on `FileDocument` generalizations.
+These are stored in S3 file storage.

 {{< figure src="/attachments/developerportal/operate/metrics/app-number-of-files.png" >}}

 ### 4.11 Application Size of Files (in bytes){#Trends-appsizeoffiles}

 {{% alert type="info" %}}
 This metric was added on 21 January 2022 in release [4.25.0](https://github.com/mendix/cf-mendix-buildpack/releases/tag/v4.25.0) of the Cloud Foundry Mendix Buildpack.
-The data is only visible once you deploy your Mendix app after that date.
-Before you redeploy, the graph shows **No Data Available**.
-After the deployment, data is only shown on the graph from that date onward.
+If you have not deployed your Mendix app since that date, the graph will show **No Data Available**.
+In that case, redeploy your app to see the data.
+The graph will then show data from that date onward.
 {{% /alert %}}

 The **Application Size of Files** graph shows the size of files (in bytes) that are stored in file storage.